CGCookie/retopoflow/docs/v3/changelist.md

 This document contains details about what has changed in RetopoFlow in version 3.

+### RetopoFlow 3.4.8&rarr;3.4.9

+- Fix parsing error when packaging as extension
+- Fixed issue with meshes not being able to be used as sources in certain cases
+- Fixed issue with scales of sources and targets not being restored in certain cases
+- Blender 5.0 specific:
+    - Color space of RetopoFlow UI elements is now correct
+    - Fixed crash when exiting RetopoFlow
+- Other minor issues

+### RetopoFlow 3.4.7&rarr;3.4.8

+- Fixed issue with starting RetopoFlow on Mac in Blender 4.5
+- Fixed rare issue with PolyPen when Merge Distance is 0

+### RetopoFlow 3.4.6&rarr;3.4.7

+- Fixed issue with undo after exiting sometimes resulting in loss of progress
+- Updated links to online help docs for the new docs website

 ### RetopoFlow 3.4.5→3.4.6
 - Added support for Blender 4.4 on Mac
 - Updated tool hotkey numbers to match toolbar order